When a Subscription License Model Doesn’t Fit… Alternatives to the Subscription License Model27th August 2020

 In the digital space we have a voracious appetite for the consumption of creative works.
 Whether you’re looking for cat memes, Geoscience software or information about Digital Rights Management; seek and ye shall find.

 An enormous amount of content is freely available to anyone with access to the internet.
-The purpose of a Digital Rights Management solution is not to restrict access to this free content, but instead to protect copyrighted work from being accessed or used without permission.
+The purpose of DRM solutions is not to restrict access to this free content, but instead to protect copyrighted work from being accessed or used without permission.

 Detecting a copyright infringement can be difficult to catch after the fact.
 Digital Rights Management is proactive copyright protection that makes it difficult for content to be accessed, copied or distributed unless it is allowed to be, therefore protecting digital intellectual property.